sa2shinakamo2/bt2c/docs/wallet_key_management.md

 - RSA keys are 2048 bits (industry standard)
 - Seed phrases have 256 bits of entropy
-- Password-based encryption uses PBKDF2 with 1,000,000 iterations
+- Password-based encryption uses PBKDF2 with 600,000 iterations
+- AES-256-CBC for private key encryption with secure IV generation

 ### Best Practices